Florida Sisters Suing Disney After Being Injured On WEDWay Peoplemover

 The Walt Disney Company is no stranger to lawsuits and having people come at them with claims that they owe them money.
-Some of them are perfectly legit and understandable while others are a bit of a stretch.
+Some of them are perfectly legitimate and understandable while others are a bit of a stretch.
 Either way, the latest people to sue Walt Disney Parks and Resorts are a couple of Florida sisters who say they suffered serious injuries while riding on the Tomorrowland Transit Authority Peoplemover in 2015.

-The Tomorrowland Transit Authority Peoplemover has been in place at Magic Kingdom since summer of 1975.
+The Tomorrowland Transit Authority Peoplemover has been in place at Magic Kingdom since 1975.
 It has been known by a couple of different names including the WEDWay Peoplemover after Walter Elias Disney, and also just TTA or “Peoplemover.”

 It is a slow moving tour of Tomorrowland, and there is nothing about it that can be considered a “thrill” aspect.
 Still, a couple of sisters from Florida say that it did enough damage for them to bring a lawsuit against Disney.

-According to the Orlando Sentinel, sisters Jaime Gentile and Jackie Hurley of South Florida claim they were injured on the Peoplemover back in 2015.
+According to the Orlando Sentinel, sisters Jaime Gentile and Jackie Hurley, of South Florida, claim they were injured on the Peoplemover back in 2015.
 They were riding the Magic Kingdom attraction when it “malfunctioned, causing the passenger cars to crash into one another.”

-That information is per their lawsuit in Orange Circuit Court which has the sisters seeking damages of more than $15,000.
+That information is from their lawsuit in Orange County Circuit Court, which has the sisters seeking damages of more than $15,000.
 Jeffrey Adelman is the attorney for both Gentile and Hurley, and he states that his clients were transported to a hospital via ambulance from Magic Kingdom.

 40-year-old Jaime Gentile suffered injuries to her jaw which did require surgery and she now has trouble chewing.
 38-year-old Jackie Hurley had neck surgery done after suffering injuries to her spine and she is said to deal with a lot of pain.